Transfer Credits and Work Experience

 Transfer Credits – Undergraduate Level

-College level courses taken at a regionally accredited institution are eligible to be evaluated for transfer credit into the program.
+College-level courses taken at a regionally accredited institution are eligible to be evaluated for transfer credit into the program.
 Additionally, some courses from the National Fire Academy (NFA) may be eligible to transfer in as elective credit.
-Credits transfer in course by course and EKU will utilize course descriptions to determine which courses are equivalent and will transfer in towards the degree.
+Credits transfer in course by course and EKU will utilize course descriptions to determine which courses are equivalent and will transfer in toward the degree.

 Transfer Credits – Graduate Level

 On a case-by-case basis, a student may petition to have graduate credit from an accredited college or university counted as the equivalent of another course in the curriculum and accepted as transfer credit.
 In such cases, a student will have to supply a course syllabus to ensure that the content in the course taken at another college or university is equivalent to the content of the course in the master’s degree curriculum.
 A course with a similar name or the same name as a course offered at Eastern Kentucky University does not necessarily mean that the content of the course is similar enough to accept as transfer credit to our program.
 Transfer credit courses must be graduate-level courses.
 Students must be fully admitted to the program before graduate credit from another college or university will be evaluated by the EKU Graduate School.

 EKU does not offer credit for trainings, certifications and work experience.
 However, we accept some courses from the National Fire Academy; these will typically transfer in as elective credit.
 Additionally, some courses with FEMA are eligible to fulfill part of the coursework requirements for some courses.
 We also offer a cooperative study course that tie in your current job experience to what is being taught in the program.

 EKU is regionally accredited by the Southern Association of Colleges & Schools (SACS).
 Accepting credits from institutions that do not share the same level of accreditation is not in accordance with EKU’s accreditation standards.